BEARTOOTH RECREATIONAL TRAILS ASSOCIATION WORKS FOR SUSTAINABLE GROOMING ON CUSTER-GALLATIN’S WEST FORK ROAD

+Beartooth Recreational Trails Association was the first Montana-based grassroots member of Winter Wildlands Alliance.
+We promote summer and winter trail in and around Red Lodge, MT, which includes operation of Red Lodge Nordic Center and grooming the West Fork (Forest Service) Road .
 The West Fork, just 6 miles from town, offers something for everybody: walking, dog sledding, dog joring, snowshoeing, XC skiing (including track), skate skiing, and fat tire biking.
 Snowmobiling is also allowed, as there are privately owned cabins about 6 miles down the road.
-People also use snowmobiles on the road to access private cabins and the Absaroka-Beartooth Wilderness trailhead at the end of the road to ski and ice climb.
+People also use snowmobiles to access the Absaroka-Beartooth Wilderness trailhead at the end of the road to ski and ice climb.